-Academic Session: 2013-14
+- Academic Session: 2016-17

 - School: School of Humanities

-Level: Level 4 (SCQF level 10)
+- Level: Level 4 (SCQF level 10)

-Typically Offered: Either Semester 1 or Semester 2
+- Typically Offered: Either Semester 1 or Semester 2

-Available to Visiting Students: Yes
+- Available to Visiting Students: Yes

 To what extent and in what ways was the Cold War a "battle for hearts and minds"?
 How were societies and local political systems transformed by their belonging to one of the Cold War "blocks"?
 How did the East-West conflict affect the lives of people, in terms of their understanding of belonging, security, and enemy?

-One hour per week for lectures and two hours every two weeks for seminars.
 This is one of the honours options in History and may not run every year.
 The options that are running this session are available on MyCampus.